Studio4852/JeminIe_AI/README.md

 # JeminIe_AI
-a patient engagement platform for pharmacies that improves medication adherence and strengthens customer loyalty.
+patient engagement platform for pharmacies that improves medication adherence and strengthens customer loyalty.